soofstad/react-oauth2-pkce/src/README.md

 Plug-and-play react package for OAuth2 Authorization Code flow with PKCE

-Staying true to the RFCs recommendations, cryptographically sound, and with __zero__ dependencies*!
+Adhering to the RFCs recommendations, cryptographically sound, and with __zero__ dependencies!

-Updated in 2021!

-\* TypeScript and React

 ## What is OAuth2 Authorization Code flow with PKCE?